 If the Requested SRS Transmission Characteristics IE is included in the POSITIONING INFORMATION REQUEST message and the NG-RAN node is unable to configure any SRS transmissions for the UE, it shall respond with a POSITIONING INFORMATION FAILURE message.
 If a handover of the target UE has been triggered, the NG-RAN node shall send a POSITIONING INFORMATION FAILURE message with an appropriate cause value.

+If the LPHAP Assistance Information IE within the Requested SRS Transmission Characteristics IE is included in the POSITIONING INFORMATION REQUEST message and the NG-RAN node is unable to configure the requested SRS transmissions for the the indicated validty area for the UE, it shall respond with a POSITIONING INFORMATION FAILURE message.